Topologically conjugate classifications of the translation actions on low-dimensional compact connected Lie groups

-Obviously, every left translation action is an self-homeomorphism of $G$. \begin{corollary} Fix one maximal torus $T_G$ of $G$, then any left action $L_g$ induced by an element $g$ of $G$ can be topologically conjugate to some left action $L_t$ induced by an element $t$ of $T_G$. \end{corollary} Thus, to classify all left translation actions on $G$, it suffices to consider the elements in the set $\mathscr{M}_{T_G}=\{L_g:\,G\rightarrow G;\,\,g \in T_G\}$.
+\begin{corollary} Fix one maximal torus $T_G$ of $G$.
+Then any left action $L_g$ induced by an element $g$ in $G$ can be topologically conjugate to some left action $L_t$ induced by an element $t$ in $T_G$. \end{corollary} Therefore, it suffices to consider the left actions induced by the elements in the set $\mathfrak{M}_{T_G}=\{L_g:\,G\rightarrow G;\,\,g \in T_G\}$ to classify all left actions on $G$.

 \begin{definition} Assume that $T_G$ is a maximal torus of a compact connected Lie group $G$, and $\Phi:\,T_G \rightarrow T^n$ is an isomorphism.
 Then $(T_G, \Phi)$ is called a maximal torus representation of $G$.
-For every left action $L_g\in\mathscr{M}_{T_G}$, set $f=\Phi\circ L_g|_{T_G}\circ\Phi^{-1}$.
-Since $T_G$ and $T^n$ are both commutative, we see that $f:\,T^n \rightarrow T^n$ is a rotation (left action) of the normal $n$-dimensional torus $T^n$, then we define
+For every left action $L_g\in\mathfrak{M}_{T_G}$, set $f=\Phi\circ L_g|_{T_G}\circ\Phi^{-1}$.
+Since $T_G$ and $T^n$ are both commutative, we see that $f:\,T^n \rightarrow T^n$ is a rotation (left action) of the normal $n$-dimensional torus $T^n$.
+Then we define

 and $\rho(L_g)$ is called the rotation vector (number) of $L_g$ under the representation $(T_G, \Phi)$. \end{definition}